Research & Publications †

-Charis Eng, MD, PhD is the Chair and founding Director of the Genomic Medicine Institute of the Cleveland Clinic Foundation, founding Director and attending clinical cancer geneticist of the institute’s clinical component, the Center for Personalized Genetic Healthcare, and Professor and Vice Chairman of the Department of Genetics at Case Western Reserve University School of Medicine.
-She holds a joint appointment as Professor of Molecular Medicine at the Cleveland Clinic Lerner College of Medicine and is a full member of Cleveland Clinic’s Taussig Cancer Center and of the CASE Comprehensive Cancer Center.
-Dr. Eng was honored with the Sondra J. and Stephen R. Hardis Endowed Chair in Cancer Genomic Medicine and more recently, the American Cancer Society Professorship of Clinical Cancer Research.
+Charis Eng, MD, PhD is the Chair and founding Director of the Genomic Medicine Institute of the Cleveland Clinic, founding Director and attending clinical cancer geneticist of the institute’s clinical component, the Center for Personalized Genetic Healthcare, and Professor and Vice Chairman of the Department of Genetics at Case Western Reserve University School of Medicine.
+She holds a joint appointment as Professor of Molecular Medicine at the Cleveland Clinic Lerner College of Medicine and is a member of Cleveland Clinic’s Taussig Cancer Center and of the CASE Comprehensive Cancer Center.
+Dr. Eng was honored with the Sondra J. and Stephen R. Hardis Endowed Chair in Cancer Genomic Medicine in 2008 and the American Cancer Society Clinical Research Professorship in 2009.
+More recently, she was elected to the National Academy of Medicine (previously known as Institute of Medicine) of the US National Academies of Sciences for her achievements and leadership in genetics- and genomics-based research and personalized healthcare.
 She continues to hold an honorary appointment at the University of Cambridge.
 Dr. Eng’s research interests may be broadly characterized as clinical cancer genetics translational research.
-Her work on RET testing in multiple endocrine neoplasia type 2 and the characterization of the widening clinical spectra of PTEN gene mutations have been acknowledged as the paradigm for the practice of clinical cancer genetics.
-At the clinical interface, Dr. Eng is acknowledged as one of the rare 'go to' people on what is and how to implement genetic- and omics-informed personalized healthcare.
+Her work on RET testing in multiple endocrine neoplasia type 2 and characterization of the widening clinical spectra of PTEN mutations have been acknowledged as the paradigm for the practice of clinical cancer genetics.
+At the clinical interface, Dr. Eng is acknowledged as one of the rare “go to” people on what is and how to implement genetic- and –omics-enabled personalized healthcare.

 Dr. Eng grew up in Singapore and Bristol, UK and entered the University of Chicago at the age of 16.
 After completing an MD and PhD at its Pritzker School of Medicine, she specialized in internal medicine at Beth Israel Hospital, Boston and trained in medical oncology at Harvard’s Dana-Farber Cancer Institute.
-She was formally trained in clinical cancer genetics at the University of Cambridge and the Royal Marsden NHS Trust, UK, and in laboratory-based human cancer genetics by Bruce Ponder, MB, PhD.
+She was formally trained in clinical cancer genetics at the University of Cambridge and the Royal Marsden NHS Trust, UK, and in laboratory-based human cancer genetics by Prof Sir Bruce Ponder.
 At the end of 1995, Dr. Eng returned to the Farber as Assistant Professor of Medicine, and in January, 1999 was recruited by The Ohio State University as Associate Professor of Medicine and Director of the Clinical Cancer Genetics Program.
 In 2001, she was honored with the conferment of the Davis Professorship and appointed Co-Director of the Division of Human Genetics in the Department of Internal Medicine.
 In 2002, she was promoted to Professor and Division Director, and was conferred the Klotz Endowed Chair.
-She was recruited to the Cleveland Clinic in Sept, 2005.
-Dr. Eng has published over 350 peer reviewed original papers in such journals as the New England Journal of Medicine, JAMA, Lancet, Nature Genetics, Nature, Cell and Molecular Cell.
-She has received numerous awards and honors including election to the American Society of Clinical Investigation, to the Association of American Physicians and as Fellow of AAAS, the Doris Duke Distinguished Clinical Scientist Award and named a Local Legend from Ohio bestowed by the American Medical Women's Association in conjunction with the US Senate on women physicians who have demonstrated commitment, originality, innovation and/or creativity in their fields of medicine.
-Dr. Eng is the 2005 recipient of the ATA Van Meter Award at the 13th International Thyroid Conference, the 2006 Ernst Oppenheimer Award of The Endocrine Society and the 2006 American Cancer Society John Peter Minton, MD, PhD Hero of Hope Research Medal of Honor.
-She was the North American Editor of the Journal of Medical Genetics from 1998 to 2005, Senior Editor of Cancer Research, 2004-09, and Associate Editor of the Journal of Clinical Endocrinology and Metabolism (2005-09) and of the American Journal of Human Genetics (2007-09).
-Dr. Eng completed a 3-year term on the Board of Directors of the American Society of Human Genetics, is completing her term as Chair of the Clinical Science Committee of the Personalized Medicine Coalition and is serving a 5-year term on the Board of Scientific Directors of the National Human Genome Research Institute and.
-She has also been invited to present her expert opinion on screening genetic tests to MEDCAC (to the Center for Medicare and Medicaid Services) in 2009, being only one of 7 presenting and the only Cleveland Clinic physician-scientist to have been invited to present at MEDCAC in the last decade.
-Recently, Dr. Eng was appointed by Kathleen Sebelius to the US Department of Health and Human Services’ Secretary’s Advisory Committee on Genetics, Health and Society (2009-11), and has co-chaired its Task Force to examine Whole Genome Sequencing as Clinical Application (2010-2011).
-In October, 2010, Dr. Eng was one of 65 elected to the Institute of Medicine of the National Academies for her academic contributions to genetics and genomics-informed personalization of healthcare.
+She was recruited to the Cleveland Clinic in Sept, 2005 where she founded and leads the Genomic Medicine Institute, a single platform for research, academic clinical activities and education in genomics medicine as it enables healthcare.
+Dr. Eng has published over 400 peer reviewed original papers in such journals as the New England Journal of Medicine, JAMA, Lancet, Nature Genetics, Nature, Cell and Molecular Cell.
+She has received numerous awards and honors including election to the American Society of Clinical Investigation, to the Association of American Physicians and as Fellow of AAAS, and the Doris Duke Distinguished Clinical Scientist Award.
+Dr. Eng is the 2005 recipient of the ATA Van Meter Award, the 2006 Ernst Oppenheimer Award of The Endocrine Society and the 2006 American Cancer Society John Peter Minton, MD, PhD Hero of Hope Research Medal of Honor, 2014 James Ewing Lecturer of the Society of Surgical Oncology and the 2014 AACR-WICR Charlotte Friend Memorial Lecturer.
+She was the North American Editor of the Journal of Medical Genetics (1998-2005), Senior Editor of Cancer Research (2004-09), and Associate Editor of the Journal of Clinical Endocrinology and Metabolism (2005-09) and of the American Journal of Human Genetics (2007-09).
+She is in the midst of a 10-year term as Editor-in-Chief of Endocrine-Related Cancer.
+Dr. Eng completed a 3-year term on the Board of Directors of the American Society of Human Genetics, has completed a 2-year term as Chair of the Clinical Science Committee of the Personalized Medicine Coalition and completed a 5-year term on the Board of Scientific Directors of the National Human Genome Research Institute.
+Dr. Eng was appointed by Kathleen Sebelius to the US Department of Health and Human Services’ Secretary’s Advisory Committee on Genetics, Health and Society (2009-11).
+She also was co-chair of their Task Force to examine whole genome sequencing for clinical application, and serves on the Expert Panel of the WHO Grand Challenges Project on Public Health Genomics in Developing Countries.